jazzdelightsme/StraightDocker/README.md

-the `sampleScripts` directory, which will ask a couple of questions, then launch an elevated window to enable windows features, copy an LCOW kernel to ProgramFiles, and put the docker EXEs in `C:\docker`, and then start the docker daemon (if you already have the required features enabled; if not, you'll have to reboot first).
+the `sampleScripts` directory, which will ask a couple of questions, then launch an elevated window to enable windows features, copy an LCOW kernel to ProgramFiles, and put the docker EXEs in `C:\docker`, and then start the docker daemon (if you already have the required features enabled; if not, you'll have to reboot first and then run the script again).
 If you are running Windows PowerShell instead of PowerShell core (pwsh), then you will also have to allow some prompts to install the ThreadJob module.

+## Should I use this?

+"Straight docker" is based on experimental components that are under active development.

+Take a look at the "Moby is recommended" versus "Moby is NOT recommended" section of https://mobyproject.org, and just substitute the phrase "straight docker" in place of "Moby":

+> **Straight docker** is recommended for [...]
+>  * Hackers who want to customize or patch their Docker build
+>  * System engineers or integrators building a container system
+>  * Container enthusiasts who want to experiment with the latest container tech
+>  * etc. ...

+> **Straight docker** is **NOT** recommended for [...]
+>  * Application developers looking for an easy way to run their applications in
+>    containers.
+We recommend Docker CE instead.
+>  * Enterprise IT and development teams looking for a ready-to-use, commercially
+>    supported container platform.
+We recommend Docker EE instead.
+>  * Anyone curious about containers and looking for an easy way to learn.
+We recommend
+>    the docker.com website instead.

+In particular, note that there is no additional testing, QA, validation, etc. that is done to these binaries other than what happens as part of the Moby nightly build/release process, other than the fact that I personally got the binaries to run on my machine.
+And there's no support other than "go file an issue on the moby project".
+If you are okay with that... have fun!